Resources

 ADD-ON PRIZE OPPORTUNITY

-This optional add-on prize category will identify one winner to learn, workshop, and strengthen their project with guidance from an industry mentor.
-The mentor will select one writer/writer team that includes this unique add-on benefit with their entry.
+This optional add-on prize category will identify one winner to meet with an industry mentor to learn, workshop, and strengthen their project.
+The partner will select one writer/writer team that includes this unique add-on benefit with their entry.

 Only projects submitted to the ScreenCraft Horror Competition AND that select this add-on are eligible for consideration in this category.
 Additionally, all projects that place in the Top 10 of the competition will automatically be considered.